 Poor organizing skills

-Poor time management and task organizing results in missing deadlines.
+Poor time management and task organizing result in missing deadlines.

 Inability to focus and prioritise